 - Extended warranty insurance, doubling the manufacturer’s warranty, up to a maximum of 12 additional months.

 - NAB concierge service to assist with recommendations and bookings for travel, dining and entertainment, at any time, anywhere in the world.
+More about what credit card concierge services can do here.

 - Visa Premium Access for special discounts and privileges, including reserved tickets to the hottest events before they go on general sale.